simonlindgren/txtls/readme.md

 - **txt-csv.py** creates a csv file of all txt files in the working directory
 - **pdf-txt.py** creates txt versions of all pdf files in the working directory
 - **col-grabber.py** creates a txt file with the contents of a selected csv file column
+- **dir-maker.py** creates a set of empty directories from a list of directory names in a text file